JoshTheGrey/Projects-and-Exercises/README.md

 # Projects-and-Exercises
-This repository is a collection of exercises that I have done along with projects that I have found interesting.
+This repository is a collection of exercises and projects that I have done along with projects that I have found interesting.